EXA is short for Expressive Arts.

 You will need 1000 hours internship/work experience, 100 hours group supervision or 50 hours individual supervision, or a combination of the two.
 Every effort is made to use your worksite to complete your hours, and you have up to 48 months to complete this requirement.

 Practicum officially begins in Level Two of the program.
 Since the amount of time to finish the practicum varies, Level Two offers flexibility to complete this requirement.
+A feasible goal to meet these hours is often within 6 to 12 months.

-Not quite.
-After successful completion of this program, you will receive a certificate of completion which allows you to claim that you use expressive arts therapy as a therapeutic approach and have received extensive training and a certificate from NWCEAI.
 It does not allow you to refer to yourself, or advertise yourself, as a Registered or Certified Expressive Arts Therapist, Registered Drama Therapist, Registered Art Therapist, or any other Creative Arts Therapy discipline with a credential, or use the suffixes: REAT, ATR, DMT, DTR, etc.

 This program provides only the training requirements needed to apply for registration with the International Expressive Arts Therapy Association (IEATA).
 Additional hours of supervision and internship will be required for registration with IEATA after the training has been completed.
 It does not prepare you for registration with the American Art Therapy Association, or another creative arts therapy discipline credential.